 Don’t miss out on the opportunity to see what everyone is talking about.
 The views from these villas over Lake Como truly are indescribably beautiful.

-It might seem a strange recommendation for a great day out, but Milan’s cimitero monumentale is filled with the incredible tombs of the city’s great and good.
+It might seem a strange recommendation for a great day out, but Milan’s Cimitero Monumentale is filled with the incredible tombs of the city’s great and good.
 The names may not be as familiar as those at Pere Lachaise cemetery in Paris, but it’s the architecture that takes centre stage.

 On a sunny day, the cemetery is filled with peace and light, so it offers a tranquil and fascinating break from the rest of the city.
 Make sure to wear some comfortable shoes, because you’ll do a lot of walking.
 Entry is free.